 \section{Applications}

-Transformers have a wide range of applications, covering numerous NLP problems.
-While the Transformer model introduced by \citet{Vaswani-etal:2017Transformer} is based on a standard encoder-decoder architecture, it is mainly used in three different ways.
+Transformers have a wide range of applications across NLP tasks.
+While the Transformer model introduced by \citet{Vaswani-etal:2017Transformer} is based on a standard encoder-decoder architecture, it is primarily used in three different configurations:

 \begin{itemize} \item \textbf{Decoder-only Models}.
-By removing the cross-attention sub-layers from a Transformer decoder, the decoder becomes a standard language model.
-Hence this decoder-only model can be applied to text generation problems.
-For example, given a sequence of left-context tokens, we use the model to predict the next and following tokens. \item \textbf{Encoder-only Models}.
-Transformer encoders can be treated as sequence models that take a sequence of tokens at once and produce a sequence of representations, each of which corresponds to an input token.
-These representations can be seen as some sort of encoding of the input sequence, and are often taken as input to a prediction model.
-This encoder+predictor architecture forms the basis of many NLP systems, for example, systems of sentence classification, sequence labeling, and so on.
+If the cross-attention sub-layers are removed, the decoder becomes a standard language model.
+Hence, this decoder-only model can be applied to text generation problems.
+For example, given a sequence of left-context tokens, we use the model to predict subsequent tokens. \item \textbf{Encoder-only Models}.
+Transformer encoders can be treated as sequence models that take a sequence of tokens as input and produce a sequence of representations, each corresponding to an input token.
+These representations can be viewed as a form of encoding of the input sequence, and are often taken as input to a prediction model.
+This encoder-predictor architecture forms the basis of many NLP systems, such as systems for sentence classification and sequence labeling.
 Pre-trained Transformer encoders can also be used to map texts into the same vector space so that we can compute the distance or similarity between any two texts. \item \textbf{Encoder-Decoder Models}.
 Encoder-decoder models are typically used to model sequence-to-sequence problems.
-Applications include many tasks in NLP and related fields, such as machine translation and image captioning. \end{itemize} Note that while most Transformer-based systems can fall into the above three categories, the same NLP problem can generally be addressed using different types of models.
-For example, recent decoder-only models have demonstrated good performance on a broad range of problems by framing them as text generation tasks, though some of these problems were often addressed by using encoder-decoder or encoder-only models.
-To illustrate how the above models are applied, this section considers a few applications where Transformers as chosen as the backbone models.
+Applications include many tasks in NLP and related fields, such as machine translation and image captioning. \end{itemize} Note that while most Transformer-based systems can be categorized into the above three types, the same NLP problem can generally be addressed using different types of models.
+For example, recent decoder-only models have demonstrated strong performance on a broad range of problems by framing them as text generation tasks, even though many of these problems were historically addressed using encoder-decoder or encoder-only models.
+To illustrate how the above models are applied, this section considers a few applications where Transformers are chosen as backbone models.